siennarwhite/siennarwhite.github.io/_pages/about.md

 <span style="color:RosyBrown">River morphology @ TU Delft </span>
 ----
 From 2019-2020 I was awarded a Fulbright to perform river morphology research at the Technische Universiteit Delft with Prof. Astrid Blom.
 I worked on a project examining the effect of fixed beds (an engineering river intervention) on wide-scale morphodynamics on the Waal River using computational geospatial analysis in Python, QGIS, and MATLAB.
 This project involved close collaboration with Rijkswaterstaat, the Dutch water ministry.

- * link fixed layers report
+You can read my [final report here](https://drive.google.com/file/d/1osy5mdc5EqUEFSjSawR-8azGdUZRpa88/view?usp=sharing)

 ![Labeled fixed bed](/images/radius_NM_annotation.png)